WorldshaperPack/SHAPE-Planning/Core.md

 # [[GregTech fundamental rework]] ^5a707d
 -  Reduce micro-crafting of greg, more similar to MI
-- Reduce total tiers down TO EV/IV, as well as making less tier gated but rather use research and exponential infra reqs
+- Reduce total tiers down TO EV/IV, as well as making less tier gated but rather use research and exponential infra requirements
 - Likely remove certain components from all recipes and hide them, more components is useless and just encourages passiving less
 - change gt machine recipes to use the same common components